PuruVJ/neotraverse/README.md

 # neotraverse

 Traverse and transform objects by visiting every node on a recursive walk.
-This is a fork of [traverse](https://github.com/ljharb/js-traverse) with 0 dependencies with some improvements.
+This is a fork of [traverse](https://github.com/ljharb/js-traverse) with 0 dependencies with some improvements:

 - 🤌 1.45KB min+brotli
 - 🚥 Zero dependencies
+- 🎹 TypeScript
 - ❎ No polyfills
 - 🛸 ESM-first

+# Principles

+Rules this package aims to follow for an indefinite period of time:

+- No dependencies.
+- No polyfills.
+- ESM-first.
+- Pushing to be modern
+- Always provide a legacy mode

 # examples